ahx/openapi_first/README.md

     end
     ```
 2. Observe your application.
 You can do this in multiple ways:
-    - Add an `app` method to your tests, which wraps your application with silent request / response validation. (✷1)
+    - Add an `app` method to your tests (which is called by rack-test) that wraps your application with silent request / response validation.
       ```ruby
       module RequestSpecHelpers
         def app